HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Ruby on Rails uses MVC architecture.
 It is a fundamental part of the framework, and so it's important to understand the structure of a rails app in order to carry out the functions correctly.
 The MVC stand for Model View Controller, which are the key components for developing with rails.

 The **Model** handles the data objects used.
-This is executed through object oriented programming, and although anything can be an object in our models, the most common type of object used is data.
+This is executed through object-oriented programming, and although anything can be an object in our models, the most common type of object used is data.

 The **View** is what is presented to a user, and what they interact with.
 The view is what developers will put the HTML, CSS and JavaScript code in, which are then deployed, and the user is able to access the features of the project.